alanyee/rsa-keygen/CONTRIBUTING.md

 Thank you for investing your time in contributing to our project! :sparkles:.

-Read our Code of Conduct to keep our community approachable and respectable.

 In this guide you will get an overview of the contribution workflow from opening an issue, creating a PR, reviewing, and merging the PR.

-Use the table of contents icon  on the top left corner of this document to get to a specific section of this guide quickly.

 ## New contributor guide